bummbummgarage/bummbummgarage.github.io/modules/mixer-ii/index.md

 # Mixer II

 Ultra simple two-channel mixer in 2hp.
 You can mix audio signals, such as control voltage.
 There are attenuators and mute switches per channel.
-When not connected, the channels provide up to +6V and -6V, depending on the particular attenuation (inspired by the [intellijel Triplatt](https://intellijel.com/shop/eurorack/triplatt/)).

 I built the first iteration of this module for my techno rack.
 I needed a slim mixer to sum the two channels of my hihats module because I didn't have more channels left on my main mixer 💡